kkabir-b/sparsifiedLicencePlateDetection/README.md

 # sparsifiedLicencePlateDetection
-Lisence plate detection using a sparsified YOLOv8 Model along with paddleOCR
+Lisence plate detection using a sparsified YOLOv8 Model along with paddleOCR <br />
-\n While the actual code is quite simple, the creation of the model itself was quite complex involving the use of sparsification recipes (found online in the Neural Magic modelZoo) as well as testing of the different paddleOCR models.
+While the actual code is quite simple, the creation of the model itself was quite complex involving the use of sparsification recipes (found online in the Neural Magic modelZoo) as well as testing of the different paddleOCR models.
 This code uses openCV library for all video/camera input

 ## Sparsification Explanation